darwinia-network/chain-state-exporter/README.md

 ## Metrics Reference

-All metrics exposed by chain-state-exporter use the prefix `darwinia_state_`.
+All metrics exposed by chain-state-exporter are prefixed with `darwinia_state_`.

 New metrics proposals are always welcome, please feel free to submit an issue.